This country-specific Q&A provides an overview of Cartels laws and regulations applicable in Norway.

 Both the Competition Act and the Public Administration Act limits the exchange of information in cooperation with other investigating authorities.
 Inter-agency cooperation is however not unusual due to the widely formulated exemptions in the acts.
 Consequently, there exist few limitation on the ability to exchange information between public enforcement bodies.
 This is especially true when it comes to potential infringements of the law.

-The NCA takes part in various cooperations under EEA.
+The NCA takes part in various cooperations under the EEA agreement.
 Inter alia, the NCA is the representative of Norway in the European Competition Network and the International Competition Network.
 Also, the NCA has an extensive cooperation with the other Nordic Competition Authorities.
-A renewed agreement between the Authorities of Denmark, Sweden, Iceland, Finland and Norway, and also including the territories of Greenland and the Faroe Islands, was signed in 2017, and is expected to enter into force in Norway early fall 2019.
-The agreement inter alia allows the Nordic competition authorities to collect information and carry out unannounced inspections on their own territory on behalf of the other authorities party to the agreement.
+A renewed agreement between the Authorities of Denmark, Sweden, Iceland, Finland and Norway, and also including the territories of Greenland and the Faroe Islands, was signed in 2017, and adopted by the Parliament in June 2019..
+The Agreement on Cooperation in Competition Cases inter alia allows the Nordic competition authorities to collect information and carry out unannounced inspections on their own territory on behalf of the other authorities party to the agreement.

 What are the potential civil and criminal sanctions if cartel activity is established?